PF cheatsheet

 Logging of UIDs must be enabled explicitly in pf.conf, e.g.:

-pass out log (user) all keep state
+pass out log (user) all modulate state

 More info: